OlegKunitsyn/ecblunit/README.md

 ```

 ### Writing Tests
-Tests are simple COBOL programs that allow futher execution (without `STOP RUN`).
+Tests are simple COBOL programs that allow further execution (without `STOP RUN`).
 There is no code-generation tricks nor injections.
 The assertions are COBOL programs and await two values - expected and actual, respectively:

 ```